ANRGUSC/Jupiter/README.md

 can be adapted and used to bootstrap clusters in other cloud providers.

-Jupiter is an orchestrator for Dispersed Computing (distributed computing with networked computers) that  uses Docker containers and Kubernetes (K8s).
+Jupiter is an orchestrator for Dispersed Computing (distributed computing with networked computers).
 Jupiter enables complex computing applications that are specified as directed acyclic graph (DAG)-based task graphs to be distributed across an arbitrary network of computers in such a way as to optimize the execution of the distributed computation.

 Depending on the task mapper (i.e. scheduling algorithm) used with the Jupiter framework, the optimizations may be for different objectives.
 For example, the goal may be to try and minimize the total end to end delay (makespan) of the computation for a single set of data inputs.
-Jupiter includes both centralized task mappers such as one that performs the classical HEFT (heterogeneous earliest finish time) scheduling algorithm, as well as an innovative new distributed task mapping framework called WAVE.
+Jupiter includes both centralized task mappers such as one that performs the classical HEFT (heterogeneous earliest finish time) scheduling algorithm.
 In order to enable optimization-oriented task mapping, Jupiter also provides tools for profiling the application run time on the compute nodes as well as profiling and monitoring the performance of network links between nodes.
 Jupiter is built